Hints, Tips and Recommendations:

 A Series of Test Images

-After your screen is calibrated, you might also want to determine how well your system is performing by viewing a series of test images.
+After your screen is calibrated, you might also want to determine how well your system is performing by viewing a series of test images below.
+(In addition you might like to try the interactive monitor tests created by the monitor manufacturer EIZO).

 Colour Test Image